 At the time of writing, the TravelTime API offers a couple of country-specific multimodal search implementations: driving+train in the UK and cycling+public transport in the Netherlands.
 In both cases, we try to provide the best journey from the combined search space of all involved modes.

 For example, a driving+train route search offered in the UK in fact can be understood as a combination of 3 many-to-one searches: exploration via walking, driving and public transport.

 We hope this article has helped to demonstrate some use cases and clarified the behaviour of some of our more complex solutions provided by the TravelTime API.
 We constantly strive to improve existing service and push for further development of our platform and are always eager to hear of the needs of our users.

-To try the TravelTime API for yourself, you can download a free TravelTime API key.
+To try the TravelTime API for yourself, you can sign up for a free API key.

 Create travel time polygons and matrices with the TravelTime API